-Jeetander Dulani is a senior associate in the law firm's Litigation practice and is located in the Washington, DC office.
+Jeetander Dulani is a counsel in the law firm's Litigation practice and is located in the Washington, DC office.
 He concentrates his practice in merger clearance, government investigations, and complex civil litigation and appeals.

 His antitrust experience includes representing public and private companies in Department of Justice and Federal Trade Commission investigations, antitrust litigation, and advising clients on a wide variety of horizontal and vertical combinations.
 Mr. Dulani has successfully represented clients from the aerospace, agricultural products, defense, financial services, healthcare, manufacturing, software, and optical industries in government investigations, antitrust second requests, and federal litigation.

 In addition to his antitrust practice, Mr. Dulani has represented clients in a wide array of civil cases, including defending companies against False Claim Act qui tam claims, and the representation of companies under scrutiny by the Securities and Exchange Commission and the Department of Justice.
 He has authored many briefs in federal district courts, U.S. Courts of Appeal, and the U.S. Supreme Court, and has successfully argued before the U.S. Court of Appeals for the Seventh Circuit.